George Jay Gould: Railroad management

 Upon his father's death George inherited a portion of the Gould fortune (Jay Gould left $15 million to George and $10 million to each of his other 5 children) and his father's railroad holdings, including the DRGW and the Missouri Pacific Railroad.
 While in charge of the DRGW at the turn of the 20th century, he sent surveyors and engineers through California's Feather River canyon to stake out a route for the railroad to reach San Francisco, California.
 Through legal wranglings led by E. H. Harriman, who at the time led both the Union Pacific and Southern Pacific Railroads, Gould was forced to set up third-party companies to manage the surveying and construction to disguise his role.
 The route that Gould's engineers built became the WP mainline.

 In later years, the DRGW and WP would work together on trains that were passed off to each other in Salt Lake City, Utah, including the prestigious passenger train, the California Zephyr.

 Personal life

-He married Edith Mary Kingdon (1864–1921), a stage actress, and had the following children:
+He married Edith Mary Kingdon (1864–1921), a stage actress (a marriage of which his mother strongly disapproved) and had the following children: